-My pal Brain Cutlery messed up, he tackled a well known problem all of us have on occasion, and that is forgetting something essential.
-In this occasion he blamed the lack of mindfulness, and lack of checklists.
+My pal Brain Cutlery messed up, he tackled a well-known problem all of us have on occasion, and that is forgetting something essential.
+In this occasion, he blamed the lack of mindfulness and lack of checklists.
 This is the thing in my life that I brought to perfection through something that I’ve called mental contexts.

 When I was younger, I never made checklists for my school material, and after a while of forgetting notebooks to school, I’ve decided to make each and every notebook of mine work for multiple subjects.
 This has substantially lowered my school bag belongings.
-And I went this much in my minimalistic ambitions that I had a whole of 3 notebooks that were divided in 4 subjects each.
+And I went this much in my minimalistic ambitions that I had a whole of 3 notebooks that were divided into 4 subjects each.
 Forgetting a notebook?
 That was never an issue, I wasn’t even packing my bags, they were always “ready”, minus the school books that I skipped packing on purpose, as much as I could.

-Context of getting out of the house
+The context of getting out of the house

 At that time I developed a habit of ALWAYS having three things when I am out and about.
-I call these 3 K’s (well at least they all begin on K on my native language 😛 ):
+I call these 3 K’s (well at least they all begin on K in my native language 😛 ):

 Since most of the time I am wearing jeans, the pockets are kinda tight, and all my most important things that I am not supposed to forget were fitting in my pockets.
 I had a certain schedule of all the items and the way they are organized in my pockets.
 If something wasn’t organized the right way, it would immediately make me feel weird.
 I couldn’t leave the house if my wallet wasn’t in the right pocket, supported with a phone, and keys in the left pocket.
 This habit pattern is ingrained deeply in my muscle memory, to that level, that I simply can not forget any of those three.